ETdoFresh/Blog/content/post/import/2016/2016-08-26-setting-up-c-makefile-project-in-visual-studio.md

 ---
 <img class="alignleft wp-image-289 size-full" src="http://www.etdofresh.com/wp-content/uploads/2016/08/vsicon.png" alt="vsicon" width="30" height="32" />For my computer graphics course, I have to submit all my projects using C++, compiled using g++ and a Makefile.

-If you don&#8217;t know what a Makefile is, it&#8217;s basically a list of steps/depencies to get to the final product.
+If you don't know what a Makefile is, it's basically a list of steps/depencies to get to the final product.
 For example, to end up with DogSimulator.exe, you will need to run g++ on DogSimulator.o and Dog.o (compiled objects).
 And the prerequisites to DogSimulator.o and Dog.o are DogSimulator.cpp and Dog.cpp respectively.

-It&#8217;s not too hard in the terminal, because once you have all your files in the terminal, you just type &#8220;make&#8221; and the magic ensues.
-But I&#8217;m a snob for my Visual Studio IDE, so I am going to set it up there.
+It's not too hard in the terminal, because once you have all your files in the terminal, you just type "make" and the magic ensues.
+But I'm a snob for my Visual Studio IDE, so I am going to set it up there.
 Haha.<!--more-->

 ### Step 1 &#8211; Install Software